PORCELAIN BY ANTOINETTE

 Week 2

-• Buying commercial glazes.
+• What to consider when buying commercial glazes.

 • Glaze effects.